Mining Intelligence and News

 The Middelviei Reef zone occurs approximately 60m above the Green Bar and is mined extensively at No. 1 SV Shaft.
 The reef zone consists of a sequence of conglomerates, quarizites, and pebbly quarizite.
 The bottom band Is split into an upper and lower cycle with the upper cycle being erosive, and where channelised it becomes the primary gold carrier.
 The delineation of these upper-cycle channels, both upstream and downstream, is an important aspect in exploration targeting.

-Eight facies types have been recognised for the Middelviei Reef, these are shown in the image below and are used to inform the evaluation domains.
+Eight facies types have been recognised for the Middelviei Reef.

 Reserves at December 31, 2023